rybak/jira-gource/README.md

 * your JIRA login to use with REST API
 * ID of the project
 * `min_key` and `max_key` - the bounds for the issue keys to download
-* `skip_filter` - a function which takes a changelog entry and returns a boolean - whether or not the changelog entry should be skipped in the output.
+* Optional `skip_filter` - a function which takes a changelog entry and returns a boolean - whether or not the changelog entry should be skipped in the output.
 * `skip_dates` - a set of dates, which you wish to skip in the output.